IstinNew/magist-eniac-case-study/README.md

-#### magist-eniac-case-study
-This repository contains a comprehensive data analysis of Magist and Eniac, utilizing SQL for data querying and Tableau for data visualization.
-The project aims to provide actionable insights into business decisions and performance metrics. **Don't forget the unique insight folder.**
+# Magist and Eniac Case Study

+## Summary
+This project involves a detailed analysis of the partnership between Magist and Eniac, leveraging various data sources and visualization tools to uncover actionable insights.
+The study spans from September 2016 to October 2018, focusing on evaluating seller performance, customer satisfaction, delivery efficiency, and overall financial impact.

 ## Hypothesis and Case Overview
 The Magist and Enica case study focuses on analyzing the data of two companies over a period from September 2016 to October 2018.
 Magist, known for its broad tech catalog and partnership with Eniac, a company specializing in Apple-compatible accessories, aims to evaluate the effectiveness of their collaboration.
 This analysis seeks to determine the following: